 While all of these are very different scenarios, the client would nevertheless recognise the same feeling as they live out the scene - a sense of powerlessness, a barely there feeling.

 In waking life, this person might feel powerless at their core.
 They might feel incapable of changing their circumstances.
 They might find themselves with a boss that feels overpowering.
 They might have a husband or wife who bullies them.
 Their children might feel unmanageable as they feel too small to handle them.

 Their core theme is small powerlessness vs large powerfulness.

 Reaching the Core

 Working with the Core Theme is very deep work.
 We're touching bottom.
 We're at the place that makes you tick, the core of the ego, or the personality.
-These are your deeply entrenched, unconscious beliefs that trigger your habitual reactions to life's dramas.
+We found your deeply entrenched beliefs that trigger your habitual reactions to life's dramas.

 It's what you walk into a room with, before you're even had the chance to experience an event.
 It's what gives you that sense in life of,

 "Wherever you go,

 Your world mirrors your theme and you can change what you see.

 When you realise that you have been colouring your life experiences according to your core theme, you also realise how moldable your life experience is.